-Whether it’s back-to-school or the start of second semester, refreshing and organizing your PE storage space will make it easier to get back into the swing of things.
+Whether it’s back to school or the start of the second semester, refreshing and organizing your PE storage space will make it easier to get back into the swing of things.
 Don’t start the semester with a mess on your hands.
 Use these tips to get your PE learning space ready to take on whatever the new semester has in store.

 3 Tactics for Updating & Refreshing Your PE Storage Space